TypeSafeSchwalbe/Currant/README.md

 ![Currant-Logo](logo.png)
 # Currant
 Currant is a single-threaded programming language that runs in the browser.
-It has easy interoperability with JavaScript and can be easily embedded into a webpage.
+It has simple interoperability with JavaScript and can be easily embedded into a webpage.
 # Using in your project
 File structure:
 ```